It’s time for the epic battle of tropical destinations! Hawaii vs the Bahamas! Sounds difficult – and it is!

 Definitely, Hawaii has an incredible cultural heritage.
 Yes, we are talking about the ‘Aloha Culture’.
 From ancient traditions to the old customs to the proud local dishes like the poke, the kulolo and the pipikaula, to the feasts held and the legendary luau, lei and Hula – it’s magical.

 The incredible traditional costumes used in the hula dances are more than just vibrant and tropically stunning.
 The Hula Dance is an iconic part of the Hawaiian culture, it was originally performed by men.
 You can now witness this beautiful ritual done by both men and women, and it captures a core part of the Hawaiian culture, and it’s captivating.

 The way of life of the Hawaiians is pretty much the same as the rest of the world.
 But the fact that they continue to keep the stories, legends and traditions alive – which were given to them by their ancestors is admirable.

 The officially spoken language in Hawaii is Hawaiian and English.

 Many don’t talk much about this, but the Bahamas have a lovely culture too.

-One of the main occasions these incredible features shine is the Junkanoo festivals which originated during the Bahama’s slavery time.
+One of the main occasions these incredible features shine is the Junkanoo festivals which originated during the 18th century.
 You can witness the colourful costumes, goatskin drums, horns, whistles and cowbells.
 The vibrant and low rhythmic dances you witness during this grand parade are called ‘rushing’.